anaoum/autoname/README.md

 Output = /dev/stderr
 Level = INFO
 ```
-Other than the logging settings, you will need to change all the values.
+You will need to change all the values other than the logging settings.

 ## Running
 ```bash